10 and 24 GHz Dual-Band Dish Feed

 A sample of the W1GHZ 2023 dual-band feeds for the Rochester VHF Group, taken in April 2023 at Microwave Update

-US domestic orders: Request a PayPal invoice, please email us at dualbandfeed@rvhfg.org with the following information:
+US domestic orders: To request a PayPal invoice, please email us at dualbandfeed@rvhfg.org with the following information:

-1. Your name, call sign, and shipping address
+1. Your name, call sign, and PayPal email address

 2. The number of feeds you want to purchase

 Note: Your PayPal invoice will come from our ham-owned machine shop partner in the Midwest.
 The machine shop ships the feeds to the RVHFG for final assembly, testing, and shipment to you.
-We will ship them in batches.
-Tracking information will be provided after shipment.
-Please allow 2 to 4 weeks for delivery for US domestic orders.
+Tracking information is provided at the time of shipment, which is usually within 2-4 business days of ordering.

-RVHFG volunteers are performing final assembly, testing, and shipping, so please be patient.
+RVHFG volunteers perform final assembly, testing, and shipping.
 This is a purely volunteer effort; RVHFG does not make any profit on these feeds.
 Our role is to make the project possible so we can get these excellent feeds to you and you can put them on the air.

 *If you do not have a PayPal account, email us at dualbandfeed@rvhfg.org.
 We can accept bank checks drawn on US banks, and will provide details on where to send them.